ztyyLV/barcode-reader-docs-mobile/programming/android/samples/index.md

 | [ReadRateFirstSettings](read-rate.md) | Parameter configuration guide on enlarging the coverage of the barcode reader. |
 | [AccuracyFirstSettings](accuracy.md) | Parameter configuration guide on improving the accuracy of barcode results. |

-## About Dynamsoft Barcode Reader Android Samples
+## About Dynamsoft Barcode Reader iOS Samples

-Before you start viewing the samples, the following concepts may help you understand how DBR is working.
+Before you start viewing the samples, the following concepts may help you understand how to get started with Dynamsoft Barcode Reader.

 ### The License

 In the samples, there is a public trial license that is available for 7 days and a network connection is required for this license to work.
 If your license is expired, you can still request a 30-day trial license in the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=documents" target="_blank">customer portal</a>.

-### The Camera
+### The Performance

-`Dynamsoft Camera Enhancer` is an SDK that enables users to easily create a camera module on the mobile platform.
-In the DBR samples, we are using the DCE-deployed camera module as the video streaming input for video barcode decoding.
+In the samples, we are illustrating the performance settings from 3 different aspects: **Speed**, **Read Rate** and **Accuracy**.
+The parameter configurations are generally speed-friendly, read-rate-friendly and accuracy-friendly settings but might not be the best settings for your own usage scenario.
+The samples can help you on getting a basic understanding on the Dynamsoft Barcode Reader parameters.
+Please feel free to <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contact us</a> for further support on optimizing the parameters.

-### The Result
+### The Video Barcode Decoding

-The [`TextResult`]({{ site.android_api }}auxiliary-TextResult.html) class stores the barcode result data including the barcode text result, detailed result, extended barcode result and other barcode information.
+Most of the Dynamsoft Barcode Reader mobile samples are designed for video barcode decoding.
+Dynamsoft Camera Enhancer (DCE) is applied to the video barcode decoding samples to support the acquisition of video input.
+At the same time, some of the DCE features benefit the barcode decoding, which is illustrated in the samples.
+For more usage about DCE, please view more in <a href="https://www.dynamsoft.com/camera-enhancer/docs/introduction/?ver=latest" target="_blank">DCE online documents</a>.